flairNLP/transformer-ranker/docs/01-walkthrough.md

 # Tutorial 1: Library Walkthrough

 In this tutorial, we do a walkthrough of the main concepts and parameters in TransformerRanker.
-This should be the first tutorial you do.

-Generally, finding the best LM for a specific task involves the following four steps:
+Generally, finding the best LM for a specific tasks involves the following steps:

 1. [Loading Datasets](#step-1-loading-datasets): Each task has a dataset.
 Load it from the Datasets library.
 2. [Preparing Language Models](#step-2-preparing-language-models): TransformerRanker requires a list of language models to rank.
 You provide this list.
-3. [Ranking Language Models](#step-3-ranking-language-models): Once the dataset and LM options are provided, you can now execute the ranking.
+1. [Ranking Language Models](#step-3-ranking-language-models): Once the dataset and LM options are provided, you can now execute the ranking.
-4. [Interpreting Results](#step-4-interpreting-the-results): When ranking is complete, you can select the best-suited model(s).
+2. [Interpreting Results](#step-4-interpreting-the-results): When ranking is complete, you can select the best-suited model(s) for the dataset.

 The goal of this tutorial is to understand these four steps.

 ## Example Task

-For this tutorial, we use the example task of text classification over the classic TREC dataset.
-Our goal is to find the best-suited language model.
-The full code for ranking LMs on TREC is:
+We use the example task of text classification over the classic TREC dataset.
+Our goal is to find the best-suited LM for TREC.
+The full code:

 ```python
 from datasets import load_dataset